mohammedmuk/User_Management_System/README.md

   - **Body:**
     ```json
     {
-      "name": "new_name"  // The new name for the user.
+      "username": "new_name"  // The new name for the user.
     }
     ```
 - **Response:**